EBSD Tutorial edit page

 Pole Figures

-One of the most important tools for analysing the orientations in an EBSD map are pole figure plots.
+One of the most important tools for analyzing the orientations in an EBSD map are pole figure plots.
 Those answer the question of how selected crystal directions, here h, are aligned with respect to specimen directions

 % the selected crystal directions